Millennials Are Decorating Their Homes Like Their Grandparents for All the Right Reasons

 1. Furniture

-It’s difficult to source new pieces of Grandmillennial style furniture when retailers are saturated with Scandi white and grey couches.
+It’s difficult to source new pieces of Grandmillennial style furniture when retailers are saturated with Scandi white and gray couches.
 And when you do come across a rare piece, the price tag is enough to put you in debt for a few months.

 MacAlpine’s suggestion?
 “Scour Facebook Marketplace and Gumtree for some hidden gems that can be picked up for around $50-$150.
 If you’re not super handy, then look for items that only need minor cosmetic changes.”